Master of City Planning

-A maximum of one graduate course (4 credits) in an urban discipline that meet the program criteria and received a grade of C (2.0) or higher, may be transferred from another accredited institution for credit toward the MET city planning degree after completion of two graduate level courses in the program.
+A maximum of one course (up to 4 credits) in an urban discipline that meet the program criteria and received a grade of C (2.0) or higher, may be transferred from another accredited institution for credit toward the MET city planning degree after completion of two graduate level courses in the program.
 No credit is allowed for courses used to fulfill another degree.
 Prior approval of the program coordinator is required.

-A maximum of two city planning or urban affairs (UA) courses (8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
-The courses must be of graduate level, with a grade of B− (2.7) or higher
+A maximum of two Urban Affairs or City Planning courses (up to 8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
+The courses must be of graduate level, with a grade of C (2.0) or higher.

 An average grade of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
-Students who earn a grade of C+ or lower in a core requirement must retake that class and earn a grade of B− or higher in order for it to count toward the degree.
+Students who earn a grade lower than C in a core requirement must retake that class and earn a grade of C or higher for it to count toward their degree.